 - Streamlined and simplified process for those cases that must go to court.

-The Mandatory Information Program (MIP) has been chosen as the primary initiative to implement the first pillar.
+The Mandatory Information Program (known as MIP) has been chosen as the primary initiative to implement the first pillar.
 Ministry guidelines regarding MIP’s can be found by clicking here.

 - The effects of separation and divorce on adults and children